 Access the 1-click staging site’s database

-Please read over this article for additional information on accessing your database:
+Please read Accessing your database for additional information on accessing your database.

-You can also edit any existing SFTP user’s settings and change the “Environment” to “Staging”.
-For additional information on logging in via SFTP, please see this article:
+You can also edit any existing SFTP user’s settings and change the “Environment” to “Staging” (or “Legacy Staging” if on a Startup, Growth, or Scale plan).
+For additional information on logging in via SFTP, please see Accessing SFTP.

 Copying the staging site to your live site

-You will now see a black button labeled “Copy site from STAGING to LIVE”.
+You will now see a red button labeled “Deploy site from STAGING to LIVE”.
 Click that button.
 It appears as follows:

 This covers the essential functions of the staging site.
-If you need any additional support, please check our Support Garage for relevant articles or use the “Support” button from within your User Portal to contact our technical support team.
+If you need any additional support, please check our Support Garage for relevant articles or contact our Support team via 24/7 Live Chat in your User Portal.